espressif/arduino-esp32/docs/source/api/timer.rst

 * ``timer`` timer struct.

-timerSetConfig
+timerGetConfig
 **************

-This function is used to configure initialized timer (timerBegin() called).
+This function is used to get configuration of initialized timer (timerBegin() called).

 .. code-block:: arduino